evidence-dev/template/Universal SQL.md

     rejectUnauthorized: false
 ```

-### Source Queries
+### Sources

-The sql files (and other definitions) in the sources are now available
+The queries (SQL files and other) in the sources are executed and made available
 as tables in your Evidence pages.
 Each of your source queries is executed
 _at build time_, and the results are placed in a [parquet](https://parquet.apache.org/) file.
 These files are then loaded and queried against in a viewer's browser using [duckdb](https://duckdb.org/).

 This has a few implications on how projects are built:

 - You can now query against _all_ your data sources, regardless of what they are
-  - e.g. you can join postgres and snowflake in your project
+  - e.g. you can join postgres data and snowflake data in your project
-- You can have fewer queries against your warehouses, any complex queries can be run against duckdb (for free!)
+- You can have fewer queries against your warehouses (for free!)
 - You can interpolate variables into your SQL
   - Interactive filters are now much easier to implement, and much more performant
   - Templated page variables can be used in queries, without needing to use Javascript